RRR06/QustodioBypass/README.md

+# Archived
+This repo is now archived, checkout the discord [guild](https://discord.gg/hd3K8PH) for more information

 # QustodioBypass
 Facing the tyranny of being enslaved by your parents digital monitor Qustodio?
 Fear no more as we share the same experience, this will help you disable Qustodio